adobe/styleguide/opensource/doc-style.md

 See [lists](doc-style.md#lists) below for how to punctuate list items.

-### Abbreviations and acronyms
+### Abbreviations and Acronyms

 * Exempli gratia (e.g.) and id est (i.e.): these should always have periods and are always followed by a comma.

-* Acronyms are pluralized by simply adding "s", e.g., PCs, OSs.
+* Acronyms are pluralized by simply adding "s", e.g., PCs, OSs, APIs.
+Do not use apostrophes to pluralize acronyms

 * On first use on a given page, the complete term should be used, with the abbreviation or acronym in parentheses.
 E.g., Red Hat Enterprise Linux (RHEL).